Thought for the Day: Pope Benedict XVI

 After months of negotiation between the Vatican and the BBC, Pope Benedict XVI recorded a 'Christmas message especially for the UK', which was broadcast as the Thought for the Day on 24 December 2010.
 The broadcast followed the Pope's visit to the United Kingdom earlier in the year.
-In the message, he claimed to be fond of Britain and asked listeners to consider Jesus's birth.
+In the message, he said that he was fond of Britain and asked listeners to consider Jesus's birth.
 The National Secular Society had criticised the BBC for giving the Pope a chance to "whitewash" the Catholic Church's record on Catholic child sexual abuse.
 The message was a "damp, faltering squib", commented biologist and atheist Professor Richard Dawkins on the Comment is Free webpages of The Guardian newspaper.